jidongxiao/CSCI1200-DataStructures/hws/04_ride_sharing/README.md

 1.2 print an updated version of drivers.txt into output1.txt.

 1.3 print an updated version of users.txt into output2.txt.
-2. If a driver can not be found, your program should print the following message into the output0.txt file:
+2. if a driver can not be found, your program should print the following message into the output0.txt file:
 ```console
 Ride requested for user Isabella, looking for a Luxury vehicle.
 Pick Up Location: Williamsburg, Drop Off Location: Boerum_Hill.